lilianricaud/presentations/stigmergy-presentation-ncraft2017.md

 ---

-## Individuals in control over their own work
+## Individuals are in control over their own work

 ---